f5devcentral/UDF-DevOps-Base/docs/_labs/lab3.markdown

         curl -sku admin:$bigip_pwd  https://10.1.1.6/mgmt/shared/fast/tasks/$fast_task_id

+    You should see a 200 response if everything was successful.

-You have now deployed your first FAST application!!
+Congratulations, you have now deployed your first FAST application!!

 One of the big advantages FAST templates have over native AS3 is that FAST manages compiling all the applications of a tenant together when building the AS3 declaration.
-This is a nice benefit for customers that are new to automation and do not quite have their source of truth solution figured out.
+For customers that are new to automation this provides a great starting point on your automation path.
 We'll take a look at this in the next section.

-## Deploy Our Port 8080 Application
+## Deploy Our Second Application
 Normally with AS3 we would combine both application definitions under the tenant in a single AS3 declaration; this is what you did in Lab2c.
 With FAST, we can treat each application seperatly and FAST will handle stitching everything together to build a proper AS3 declaration.
-For customers that are new to automation this provides a great starting point on your automation path.

 In this exercise, we will deploy our second application on port 8080.

-1. Create lab3b.json, this will be our POST payload:
+1. Create _lab3b.json_, this will be our POST payload:

         {
           "name": "bigip-fast-templates/http",